tuan-bui/aws-cdk-gateway-sqs-lambda/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# AWS CDK - Lambda, API Gateway, SQS, DynamoDB

+This repo shows an example of the 3 services connected.

 ## Useful commands